riongull/notes/VPS-setup.md

   VPS$ chmod 600 /home/<login-user>/.ssh/authorized_keys
   ```
 5. Configure SSH on *remote* server
+* Note that this step changes your server to a very “strict” configuration.
+After this change you will ONLY be allowed to log-in to your REMOTE server from your current LOCAL machine.
+To be able to log-in from a different LOCAL machine you would need to copy the private ssh key from your LOCAL machine onto the other LOCAL machine.
+(You might want to keep the private key on an encrypted USB flash drive for such purposes.)
+If that other LOCAL machine were not also owned by you, then you would want to delete the private key from it after you were done using it.
+If you were willing to compromise just a bit on security you could leave PasswordAuthentication set to yes; it would be better if you could avoid doing this, however, in the event someone guessed or otherwise found out <login-user>'s password.
   ```sh
   VPS$ sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config_original # copy config file just in case we screw things up while editing it, just in case.
   VPS$ sudo nano /etc/ssh/sshd_config # open the ssh configuration file.
 The things  we need to check, set, or add within the sshd_config file are below: